top of page

 Just because a gay man created something does not mean he necessarily made it with the intent of being "good" representation or necessarily realistic.
 It also doesn't mean that he is representing all gay men equally.

-• People of any gender or sexuality may publish in both genres:
+People of any gender or sexuality may publish in both demographic categories:

 In the past, 90% of the participants were men, but there are many women who participate in the circle, and the number of men and women is evenly divided.
 We hope for your reference."